News

 Lecture title Climate by Design date 2019-06 venue American Institute of Architects

-Helen lectures at the American Institute of Architects annual meeting in Las Vegas, Nevada, June 2019.
-The panel explores the evolving role of architecture, design, and engineering within the increasingly transdisciplinary fields of knowledge and inquiry centered on the climate crisis.
+Helen lectures at the American Institute of Architects annual meeting in Nevada in June.
+The panel explores the evolving role of design within the increasingly transdisciplinary fields of knowledge and inquiry centered on the climate crisis.
+Collaborating practitioners in the allied fields of landscape, architecture, and engineering will join us for the discussion.

 Lecture title Practices of Adaptation date 2018-10 venue American Society of Landscape Architects

-Helen lectures at the American Society of Landscape Architects annual meeting in Philadelphia, October 2018.
+Helen lectures at the American Society of Landscape Architects annual meeting in Philadelphia in October.
 The talk considers evolving approaches to natural and cultural resource management in the context of a changing climate and their influence on the design disciplines and professions.

 Providence, Rhode Island